RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 - If a claim is dropped and resumed in within a month, the initial claim date before dropping the set will be maintained.

 ::: tip Exception
 Claims that are automatically extended, such as `In-Review` and `Release Scheduled`, do not need a forum post made at the time of extension.
-It is recommended you post in the forum when your claim is set to one of these statuses, and comment that your set is awaiting code review or its scheduled release
+It is recommended you post in the forum when your claim is set to one of these statuses, and comment that your set is awaiting code review or its scheduled release.
 :::

 ## How to Complete a Claim